radar/ryanbigg.com/_posts/2017-02-23-debugging-a-stopped-elixir-supervisor.markdown

 ## Splunk alerting to the rescue (temporarily)

 The application was still running and responding to heartbeat checks -- each of our microservices has a `/status` endpoint -- but it appeared that the workers had stopped running completely.
-We'd notice the workers stopped working because their status messages -- that look like this:
+We'd notice the workers stopped working because their status messages -- messages that look like this:

 ```
 13:42:10.155 [info] Fetched 0 CopyCat.Murmur.SurveyEvent from Murmur